sf105/sttp-book/_chapters/chapter5.md

 There are, so to speak, different routes that the program can take while execution.
 These routes are the branches that we want to count.
 It can be hard to find the branches by just looking at the source code.
-This is why we use Control-flow graphs (CFG)
+This is why we use Control-Flow graphs (CFG)

-### Control Flow Graph
+### Control-Flow Graph
-A Control Flow Graph consists of blocks, and arrows that connect these blocks.
+A Control-Flow graph consists of blocks, and arrows that connect these blocks.
 A piece of code that has no conditions and always executes the same way is placed in a rectangular block.
 The conditions are placed in diamonds.
 These diamonds have two outgoing arrows, one for true and one for false, indicating the next step of the program based on the decision.